Ghana is being heralded as the next big tourist destination. Here's why

 Actors including Idris Elba rubbed shoulders with supermodel Naomi Campbell, TV sports presenter Mike Hill, and author Luvvie Ajayi.

 Behind this meet-up of box office stars, fashion royalty and top creatives is a focused and ambitious strategy to make Ghana a major tourist destination.

-Ghana's tourism industry is projected to raise $8.3 billion a year by 2027, plus associated benefits, according to the plan.
+Ghana's travel industry is projected to raise $8.3 billion a year by 2027, plus associated benefits, according to the plan.

 Star power